Information for Teens

 New Jersey State 4-H Camp Counselor in Training and Camp Volunteer

 Individuals who have completed 9th grade may qualify to become Counselors in Training (CIT), which is geared towards preparing young adults for the rigors of the camp counselor position through leadership and personal development experiences.
 Individuals who have completed 11th grade and are at least 16 years of age and older can apply to be a Camp Volunteer for a week.
 After volunteer training, individuals are assigned to assist camp staff in a cabin and a course area.

 State 4-H Public Presentations provide an opportunity for 4-H members to compete on the state level with 4-H members from around New Jersey at Rutgers University each June.
 Each participant must be a 4-H member enrolled in 8-13th grade and have received an excellent rating on their presentation at the county level.

 Youth Representative to the New Jersey State 4-H Association

 The primary purpose of the association is to assist in maintaining and expanding a strong 4-H Youth Development Program in New Jersey.
 Each year during the North Jersey and South Jersey Teen Conference, two youth representatives are elected to serve on the New Jersey State 4-H Association for one year, attending three meetings.

 Citizenship Washington Focus

-Citizenship Washington Focus (CWF) is a 4-H leadership program for youth ages 14-19 who come from across America to the National 4-H Youth Conference Center near Washington, D.C. each summer.
-This competitive opportunity--youth must apply to be delegates from their state - is a week-long program that enriches young people's lives through activities that broaden their appreciation and respect for themselves and others, including leadership, citizenship and an understanding of the political process.
+Citizenship Washington Focus (CWF) is a 4-H citizenship and leadership program for youth ages 14–19 who come from across America to the National 4-H Youth Conference Center near Washington, D.C. each summer.
+This competitive opportunity—youth must apply to be delegates from their state—is a week-long program that enriches young people's lives through activities that broaden their appreciation and respect for themselves and others, including leadership, citizenship and an understanding of the political process.
 There is a cost to participate, however some counties provide financial support for this event.

 National 4-H Congress